 Key Findings

-Employment for psychologists is projected to grow by about 3% from 2021 to 2031, reflecting the increasing demand for mental health services.
+Employment for psychologists is projected to grow by 12% from 2022 to 2032, faster than the average for all occupations.

 The chart above shows the distribution of median earnings for Online Psychology graduates in 2024 in the West.
 The median earnings were evaluated 1 year after completing the course.
 Each bar shows the number of institutions that were included in our ranking and that offer a specific level of earnings.